MF-Faqih/HomeScape/README.md

 If you want to see the HomeScape architecture, you can see it here: [HomeScape architecture](https://rpubs.com/MF-Faqih/HomeScape-Architecture)

-If you want to try the apps, you can try them here: [HomeScape application](https://mffaqih.shinyapps.io/homescape/)

 # A Little About HomeScape Architecture

 HomeScape was built using [R](https://www.r-project.org/about.html) language, a language designed for statistical computing and graphics, then deploying the result in [shinyapps](https://www.rstudio.com/products/shiny/), an open-source R package that provides an elegant and powerful web framework for building web applications using R. The making of this project was going through several stages.